 - Financial aid application

-Start the application ball rolling as soon as possible to ensure the timely arrival of all materials.
+Start the application process well before the deadline to ensure the timely arrival of all materials.

 - Employer education incentives, including tuition grants and loan forgiveness programs

-- Federal funding, including Pell grants, Stafford loans, NSF fellowships, NIH loan repayment programs, etc.
+- Federal funding, including Pell grants, Stafford loans, NSF fellowships, NIH loan repayment programs

 - Nonprofit, community foundation, or private donor scholarships or grants